UCB-stat-159-s23/jennifer-brown-eratosthenes/README.md

 # jennifer-brown-eratosthenes

-Calculating all prime numbers up until a certain number
+This repository will have all the required files and documents fro a small project that calculates all prime numbers up until a certain number.